Cubic Mini Wood Stove’s Safety Steps

 - When exiting the pipe, you need to provide the proper air gaps, fittings and cap.

-- The pipe must surpass the highest point of the roof by one foot.
-If not the heat could hit the roof, or not allow the stove to function like it should.
+- The pipe must surpass the highest point of your roof by one foot.
+If it does not, the heat could hit the roof and not allow the stove to function as it should.

 - Pipes must be cleaned regularly.
 If not, excess creosote can build up and you could potentially cause a chimney fire.
 To prevent this, check the pipe after one week of use and keep checking weekly to establish your rate of build up as it will change from install to install.
 How to clean the pipes are mentioned in our FAQ.